 See also social analysis on non-discrimination and women.
+Based on the EU Annual Reports on Human Rights and Democracy in the World Country Updates from 2017 to 2019.

-Human Right/ Normative framework Intended effects (references in the Agreement) Observed effects Kind of effect Scale of effect Potentially affected population groups the TSD Title (in particular, Articles 277, 279, 280-282, 286) related to upholding the level of protection in labour laws, monitoring the implementation of the Agreement on labour, promoting transparency and civil society wages, working conditions and social protection, especially in the agriculture (Daza et al. 2020; Olmedo M. 2018).
-Based on the EC reports on the implementation of the Agreement, labour inspection issues were a regular point of discussion with the Ecuadorian authorities.
-Rights of vulnerable populations, especially women, indigenous peoples, children and migrants are on the priority list of the EU cooperation with Ecuador, more intense cooperation has started in 2014, with regular financial support and active engagement of the EU Delegation in Ecuador.
-290 Freedom from slavery and forced labour absolute right - UDHR, Art.
-4 - ICCPR, Art.
+Human Right/ Normative framework Intended effects (references in the Agreement) Observed effects Kind of effect Scale of effect Potentially affected population groups Freedom from slavery and forced labour absolute right - UDHR, Art.4 - ICCPR, Art.
 8 - ILO Conventions 29 & 105 - CFR, Art.
 5 - CESCR General Comment No. 18 - ACHR, Art.
 6 TSD Title - see above According to the 2018 Global Slavery Index, approximately 39,000 persons (0.24% of the total population) lived in modern slavery conditions in Ecuador.
 Ecuador has made some efforts in the elimination of the forced labour but this has been hampered by the lack of updated statistical data on the victims (see Annex E-1).
 One of the key focus areas of the EU in its cooperation with Ecuador (outside the Agreement) is ensuring better protection of persons belonging to minorities and vulnerable groups, including indigenous peoples, migrants, women and children.
-291 Under the TSD Title, the EU has kept a dialogue with the Ecuadorian authorities and encouraged Ecuador to ratify the 2014 Protocol to the ILO Forced Labour Convention.
-292 Focusing on the impact of the Agreement, based on the literature review and stakeholder consultations carried out, there was no further evidence found to link the Agreement to the freedom from slavery and forced labour via causal chain analysis.
+292 Under the TSD Title, the EU has kept a dialogue with the Ecuadorian authorities and encouraged Ecuador to ratify the 2014 Protocol to the ILO Forced Labour Convention.
+293 Focusing on the impact of the Agreement, based on the literature review and stakeholder consultations carried out, there was no further evidence found to link the Agreement to the freedom from slavery and forced labour via causal chain analysis.
 Direct Minor Vulnerable population groups in Ecuador: Women, Children, Indigenous peoples, Migrants and refugees Children's rights (child labour) - ICESCR, Art.
 10 - CRC, Art.
 19, 32 - ILO Conventions 138 & 182 TSD Title - see above Child labour in Ecuador decreased from 17% (in 2006) to 4.9% (in 2013).
 Based on the 2017 data, approximately 8.4% (375,342) children from 5 to 17 years old were engaged in economic activity (see social analysis).
 Most children are involved in work in agriculture (82%), in the production of bananas, palm oil, flowers and fishing; 13% of children worked in services (domestic work and street work) and 3.2% in industry (gold mining and small-scale mining).
-293 According to the results of the economic modelling, Direct Minor Children in Ecuador, in particular, children from rural areas, indigenous
+294 According to the results of the economic modelling, some subsectors within the agricultural sector have grown due to the Agreement, leading to positive effects for production, jobs and exports, while other sectors have not been impacted much by the Agreement in terms of production and exports.
+Exports to the EU of vegetables, fruits and nuts (including bananas), crops (including flowers), and vegetable oils & fats (palm oil) are all increasing - by 25.7% (USD 126 million), 27.5% (USD 19 million) and 15.8% (USD 10 million) respectively.
+The export impact of the Agreement for fisheries is negligible.
+For VFN the significant additional exports come to a small extent from additional production, but mostly from redirected exports from other destinations.
+There is a shift to more export-oriented production in larger agricultural firms, that could be positive for the fight against child labour as child labour occurs mostly in the small-scale informal agricultural production (i.e. family-based subsistence farming).
+Crops (flowers) and vegetable oils & fats (palm oil) sectors also increase in Direct Minor Children in Ecuador, in particular, children from rural areas, indigenous children and migrant and refugee children